 June 1, 2018

-"We did not expect to receive so many donations,” said Katelyn Heard, member of the Panhellenic Council of Newberry College and Philanthropy chair women.
-“We appreciated all the support that we reached from theNewberry College family.”
+"We did not expect to receive so many donations,” said Katelyn Heard, philianthropy chairwoman of the Panhellenic Council of Newberry College.
+"We appreciated all the support that came from throughout the Newberry College family.”

-“I am impressed with the dedication of the Panhellenic Women with this project,” said Dean of Students, Dr. Sandra Rouse.
+“I am impressed with the dedication of the Panhellenic Women with this project,” said Dean of Students Dr. Sandra Rouse.
 “They developed and ran with the idea from start to finish, and I could not be prouder of their efforts to create positive change in the world.”

 The Circle of Sisterhood Foundation is a mechanism by which all sorority women can stand together across affiliation, age, color and creed to make a difference in the lives of millions of girls and women around the world.
-Collectively, they are one of the largest communities of college-educated women in the world while not even seven percent of the world–men and women combined–have college degrees, and two-thirds of all illiterate adults are women.
-Standing together as one community, they give girls and women an equal chance for rewarding lives and livelihoods through schooling, the learning of a trade,or even a college degree.
+Collectively, they are one of the largest communities of college-educated women in the world.
+Fewer than 7 percent of the world's population, both men and women, has a college degree and two-thirds of all illiterate adults are women.
+Standing together as one community, they give girls and women an equal chance for rewarding lives and livelihoods through schooling, the learning of a trade or even a college degree.

 Based on the success of this year's event, the Newberry College Panhellenic Council plans to hold this event annually.
 The 2019 yard sale is tentatively scheduled for late April or early May.
 For more information about the Newberry College Community Yeard Sale event, please contact the Office of Student Engagement and Greek Life at Newberry College.